 Our vision?
 A world without type 1 diabetes.

 JDRF has transformed the understanding of this disease and been a part of every breakthrough in T1D care in the last 50 years.
 We drive innovation, demand action and stand with everyone facing life with T1D.

 When did JDRF come to Australia?

-JDRF was founded in the USA more than 50 years ago when two mums had a dream that no family would have to feel the devastation of T1D like they had after their children received the diagnosis.
+JDRF was founded in the USA more than 50 years ago.
+It all began when two mums had a dream that no family would have to feel the devastation of T1D like they had after their children received the diagnosis.

 They didn’t just want better treatments, they wanted to find a cure.

-At the same time two mums in Australia had a shared hope, and in 1972 Geraldine Pack and Lorna Mellor founded DIABS, later becoming The Diabetes Youth Foundation and finally JDRF Australia, an affiliate of the international foundation.
+At the same time two mums in Australia had a shared hope, and in 1972 Geraldine Pack and Lorna Mellor founded DIABS, later becoming The Diabetes Youth Foundation, then Juvenile Diabetes Research Foundation (JDRF) Australia, an affiliate of the international foundation.

 What began as a dream in family homes across the world has grown into a global organisation dedicated to ending T1D by making cutting-edge T1D research possible.